hpzhang94/hpzhang94.github.io/index.md

 I am a tenure-track assistant professor in the information and computer sciences (ICS) department of <a href="https://www.ics.hawaii.edu/"><u>University of Hawaii at Mānoa</u></a>.

-### I am looking for self-motivated PhD students, Master students, and research interns to join my research group!
+#### I am looking for self-motivated PhD/Master students and research interns to join my lab!

 ## Biography

 I earned my Ph.D. in Computer Science from UC Davis under the supervision of <a href="http://jiaweizhang.net/"><u>Dr. Jiawei Zhang</u></a>.
 I hold two M.S. in Electrical Engineering / Computational Science from the Georgia Institute of Technology and a B.S. in Electrical Engineering from the University of Illinois at Urbana-Champaign (UIUC).
-My research interests include natural language processing, generative AI, specifically on text summarization, multi-modal LLM, and NLP4science.
+My research interests include natural language processing (NLP), generative AI, graph mining and NLP for social good.

 ## Research Interests: